-India's November retail inflation jumps to 40-month high; RBI may keep rates on hold
+India's rising retail prices stokes worries of stagflation

 Food inflation rose sharply as unusually heavy rains at the end of the monsoon season hit crop yields and caused a spurt in prices of vegetables such as onions.

-Weak demand is reflected in the power, fuel, real estate and sales of vehicles, which heave resulted in hundreds of thousands of job losses in some industries.

-Economists expect the government to loosen its fiscal deficit target to further provide stimulus for the economy by cutting tax rates for individuals, having already cut corporate tax rates to increase investment in the economy.

-Reporting by Aftab Ahmed; Editing by Rashmi Aich
+Reporting by Aftab Ahmed; Editing by Rashmi Aich and Toby Chopra